Britain pledges protection for bankers from EU migration curbs

-LONDON (Reuters) - Britain’s Brexit Minister David Davis sought to reassure the financial services sector on Tuesday with a commitment to make bankers exempt from curbs on immigration after Brexit.
+LONDON (Reuters) - Brexit secretary David Davis sought to reassure the financial services sector on Tuesday with a commitment to make bankers exempt from curbs on immigration after Brexit.

 Responding to industry concerns that it will be harder to recruit European staff after Britain leaves the European Union, Davis said the government’s new immigration policy will aim to allow highly skilled workers to move around the continent.